noamtashma/rfcs/text/0000-better-function-taits.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-### what will be the exact timetable and steps of the transition from the old syntax to the new syntax?
+### What will be the exact timetable and steps of the transition from the old syntax to the new syntax?
 since this is only a syntactic change, it's probably best to rell out the changes slowly, using warnings, depracations, and an upgrade script. it is important to roll it out gently enough not to cause problems or break backwards comptibility too quickly.

 possible steps, each of which can be inserted in seperate releases one after the other, are: